 Quickly the clonic phase begins, and the limbs, body and head begin to jerk rhythmically.
 Saliva builds up in the mouth and the tongue may be bitten.
 Control of the bladder or bowels may be lost.
 The person continues convulsing, usually for 1-3 minutes, before the jerking slows and the seizure ends.
 Often a sigh is emitted as normal breathing begins.

-After a tonic clonic seizure, the body is limp.
+After a generalized or unknown onset tonic-clonic seizure, the body is limp.
 The nerve cells in the brain are reacting to their massive misfiring during the seizure.
-The person is usually confused, sleepy, headachy and irritable for a period of minutes or hours afterwards, and should be allowed to rest until they have fully recovered.
+The person is usually confused, sleepy, headachy and sore for a period of minutes or hours afterwards, and should be allowed to rest until they have fully recovered.

-Absence seizures are often overlooked, or mistaken for daydreaming.
+Generalized absence seizures can go unnoticed, or, if noticed, they may not be recognized as being a seizure.
 A child may have many such seizures over the course of a day, causing frequent interruptions in the continuity of their experience.

 All myoclonic jerks are not seizures-they can come from the spinal cord, not just from the brain.
 In fact, it is normal for people without epilepsy to experience a jerk of the body while falling asleep and be startled awake.
 This is called sleep myoclonus and is not a seizure.

-Secondarily generalized seizures begin as partial seizures.
-They start in part of the brain as an aura (a simple partial seizure) or as a change in awareness (a complex partial seizure) before spreading throughout the brain to become a generalized, usually tonic clonic, seizure, tonic clonic seizures] in which consciousness is lost.
+Secondarily generalized seizures begin as focal seizures.
+They start in part of the brain as an aura (a focal aware seizure) or as a change in awareness (a focal impaired awareness seizure) before spreading throughout the brain to become a generalized, usually tonic clonic, seizure, in which consciousness is lost.
 Secondarily generalized seizures have a focus-one focal point of onset, unlike primarily generalized seizures, which apparently start all over the brain at the same time.

 What are epilepsy syndromes?